EthanTreg/Spectrum-Machine-Learning/README.md

       * `encoder-load`: 0
       * `epochs`: _recommended 100_, more is better, but takes longer and has diminishing returns
       * `network-configs-directory`: `'../network_configs/'`,
-      make sure this directory exists/is correct and contains the file `Encoder V8.json`
+      make sure this directory exists/is correct and contains the files `Encoder V8.json` & `Decoder V8.json`
     * `data` options:
       * `decoder-data-path`: _synthetic spectra file path_
       * `encoder-data-path`: _spectra path_